Immigrants & Immigration

 - Deportable for marriage fraud, failure to register, falsification of documents, and falsely claiming citizenship.

-Once you are placed in a removal proceeding, you have to appear in a court.
-Then, you can file Form EOIR 42B.
-You have to pay the $1500 filing fee, and the $30 biometrics fee.
-If you cannot pay, you can ask the immigration judge for a fee waiver.
+Once a person is placed placed in a removal proceeding, they have to appear in immigration court.
+Then, they can file Form EOIR 42B with the immigration court.
+They have to pay the $1600 filing fee, and the $30 biometrics fee.
+If they cannot pay, they can ask the immigration judge for a fee waiver.

-If a judge cancels the removal, the removal proceeding ends.
-You will be granted lawful permanent residence.
+If the immigration judge cancels the removal, the removal proceeding ends.
+The non-citizen will be granted lawful permanent residence.

-While you do not need a lawyer to file, it is a very good idea to have a lawyer help you fill out and file your forms because the process can be very long and complicated.
-There are a number of organizations that can help connect you with free or low-cost legal help.
-Take a look at this list to find the one closest to you.
+While a lawyer is not necessary to file, it is a very good idea to have one.
+The process of applying for VAWA cancellation can be very long and complicated.
+A lawyer can help fill out and file forms with the immigration court.
+There are a number of organizations that specifically work with survivors of abuse that can help connect a survivor with free or low-cost legal help.
+ILAO also provides help with finding a lawyer with our Get Legal Help tool.

 For more information